shner-elmo/Stopwatch/README.md

 # Python Stopwatch

-This module contains a class and function to time your code easily
+#### This module contains a class and a function to time your code easily
 Below are some examples:
 ---